Dehydration and Blood Pressure

 4. Carry a water bottle with you: Keep a water bottle with you at all times and sip from it throughout the day, this will help remind you to drink water regularly.

-5. Check your urine: Pay attention to the color of your urine.
+5. Check your urine: Pay attention to the colour of your urine.
 If it’s dark yellow, it’s a sign that you’re not drinking enough water and need to hydrate more.
 You’re likely well-hydrated if your urine is light yellow or clear.

 Reference